Re-exporting goods imported from outside the EU may make them eligible for complete or partial relief on duty and import VAT

 If you’re importing goods from outside the EU and intend to re-export after using them, you may be able to claim relief from the duty and import VAT normally due or partial relief from customs duties, by using the TA procedure.
-You can read Notice 200 on relief from customs charges under TA on the HM Revenue & Customs (HMRC) website.
+You can read about relief from customs charges under TA in Notice 200.

 If your goods don’t fall into any of the categories in Notice 200, you may still be able to claim partial relief subject to certain conditions, provided they’re still intended to be used and re-exported outside the EU.

 Most types of goods can be imported under TA and used for up to two years, although there are more restricted periods for replacement means of production, goods for approval and goods subject to acceptance tests.

 You must be authorised to claim relief under TA, the application for relief must also be made in the EU country where the goods are first used.
 Check which authorisation method most closely suits your business needs.

 In most cases, you’ll need to provide security when using TA - equal to the duty and import VAT due on importation.
 Subject to certain conditions, you can reclaim this once the goods have been re-exported.
 If you apply for partial relief, a proportion of the customs duties due will be deducted from the security taken for each month the goods remain in the EU.

 If you’re temporarily importing goods from the special territories of the EU - ie those that are inside the EU for customs duty purposes but not for VAT, you may still be able to use the TA procedure.